AyersAuthentic/dva_data_viz/README.md

 # COVID-19 Remote Work

-## Getting Started
-- Install Conda, navigate to the directory with the `environment.yml` file, then use the command `conda env create --name envname --file=environment.yml`.
-Activate this environment with `conda activate envname`

 ## Data Storage
 [GCP Data Storage](https://console.cloud.google.com/storage/browser/additional-data)

-- Data for all microserves is uploaded and retrieved from a Google Cloud Storage bucket.
+- Data for all microservices is uploaded and retrieved from a Google Cloud Storage bucket.

 ## Dash (Data Visualization)
 - Interactive Data Visualization micro services that analyze important trends related to the Covid-19 pandemic.

 Each visualization application was developed using the Dash Plotly python framework.
 Dash is a python framework that facilitates the rapid development and deployment of interactive data visualization applications.
 Each application is deployed to the Google Cloud Service platform as a serverless microservice that can be easily incorporated into any front-end application using a link placed into an iframe html element.

+## Requirements
-## Dash Requirements
+### Dash Requirements
 - dash
 - dash-bootstrap-components
 - dash-core-components